Henrique Manuel Martins Ferrolho

 An up-to-date list of my research output should be available in one of the following external websites:

-I am a first year PhD student under the supervision of Prof. Sethu Vijayakumar at the Edinburgh Centre for Robotics.
+I am a PhD student under the supervision of Prof. Sethu Vijayakumar at the Edinburgh Centre for Robotics.
 I graduated from the Faculty of Engineering of the University of Porto, where I attended the BSc./MSc. in Informatics and Computing Engineering.